yabeda-rb/yabeda/README.md

 ### Maintained by Yabeda

  - [yabeda-rails] — basic request metrics for [Ruby on Rails](https://rubyonrails.org/) applications.
+ - [yabeda-activerecord] — query performance and connection pool stats for apps using ActiveRecord to query databases.
  - [yabeda-sidekiq] — comprehensive set of metrics for monitoring [Sidekiq](https://sidekiq.org/) jobs execution and queues.
  - [yabeda-faktory] — metrics for monitoring jobs execution by Ruby workers of [Faktory](https://contribsys.com/faktory/).
  - [yabeda-graphql] — metrics to query and field-level monitoring for apps using [GraphQL-Ruby](https://graphql-ruby.org/).